avj2352/ds-algo-2020/aws-certification/aws-ccp-02.md

 TCO Calculator stands for - Total Cost of Ownership Calculator

-It estimates HOW MUCH YOU WOULD SAVE when moving from on-premise to AWS cloud.
+It estimates **"HOW MUCH YOU WOULD SAVE"** when moving from _on-premise to AWS cloud_.

 - Generates detailed set of reports for presentation
 - Built on underlying calculation which generate fair assessment of value
 - Helps by reducing the need to invest on large capital expenditures
 - The tool is for approximation purposes only!
+- Helps reduce _"Total Cost of Ownership"_ by avoiding large CAPEX on Infrstructure & hardware
+- Elements can be added / removed which helps in better estimation

 ## AWS Landing Zones